spustlik/TypeGen/TypeGen/Generators/_observables.md

 ﻿!!!Generating observable classes

-goal: when developer already defined shape of api models, it should be great to help him with pre-generated models with observable properties and arrays
+**goal**: when developer already defined shape of api models, it should be great to help him with pre-generated models with observable properties and arrays

-when api is declared using *interfaces*, it will generate a] proxy with *interfaces* used as models b] classes representing "implementation" of this interfaces.
+when api is declared using *interfaces*, it will generate
+ 1. proxy with *interfaces* used as models
+ 2. classes representing "implementation" of this interfaces.
 Inheritance of interfaces should be implemented as ("observable") interface implementation, class inheritance cannot be simply acquired from source.

-when api is declared using *classes*, it will generate a] proxy with *interfaces* used as models b] classes representing "implementation" of this classes.
+when api is declared using *classes*, it will generate
+ 1. proxy with *interfaces* used as models
+ 2. classes representing "implementation" of this classes.
 Class inheritance is copied into output,
 Inheritance of interfaces should be implemented as ("observable") interface implementation.